bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 /etc/ CLOSE_NOWRITE,CLOSE ld.so.cache |
 ```

-The first thing to notice is that in console _A_, different set of events
+The first thing to notice is that in terminal _A_, a different set of events
-are observed ; but neither `ATTRIB` or `MODIFY` events and there's something
+are being observed ; but neither `ATTRIB` or `MODIFY` events and there's something
 especially that catches our attention: the events are about `ld.so.cache`.

-That's weird, let's trying the same scenario on a different file in `/etc`,
+That's unexpected, let's try the same scenario on a different file in `/etc`,
 that is a newly created file named `somefile`

 ```